burton999dev/CalcNoteHelp/documents/en/index.md

 `CalcNote` is the the notepad calculator designed for smart phone.
 You can immediately obtain a calculation result while allowing recognition of a calculation process.
 If you make a mistake, you don't need to start again, you can edit your expression like in a text editor.
 Of course, you can write a memo for your problems.
 You can do multiple calculations at the same time, and edit previous lines at any time.

+# <a name ="disclaimer"> Disclaimer</a>
+Please note in advance that Appsys is not responsible for any damage or lost profits caused by the use of this software, or any claims from third parties.

 # <a name ="version">Difference between Free and Pro editions</a>
 There are two editions for the `CalcNote`, [Free](https://play.google.com/store/apps/details?id=com.burton999.notecal) and [Pro](https://play.google.com/store/apps/details?id=com.burton999.notecal.pro) (JPY 360).